 The machine’s pedal step-up height (lowest pedal position) is 6″ (15.2 cm).
 However, at the highest point, the pedals stand at approx. 15″ (40 cm) above floor level.
-Therefore, it is advisable to place and use this elliptical cross trainer in a room with a ceiling that is at least 20″ (51 cm) higher than the tallest user.
+Therefore, placing and using this elliptical cross trainer in a room with a ceiling at least 20″ (51 cm) higher than the tallest user is advisable.

 Drive and resistance

-The Exerpeutic 6000 QF magnetic elliptical trainer features a dual belt drive and two internal parallel flywheels.
-This results in extra smoothness and stability for the pedaling motion.
+The Exerpeutic 6000 QF magnetic elliptical trainer features a dual belt drive and two internal parallel flywheels, which results in extra smoothness and stability for the pedaling motion.
 Also, it adds resistance and consistency to the ride, apart from the machine’s magnetic resistance.

 Since the trainer’s drive system uses belts, not chains, you don’t have to worry about lubrication.
-Also, the belts generate considerably less vibration than chains, which also contributes to the ride’s overall smoothness.
+Also, the belts generate considerably less vibration than chains, contributing to the ride’s overall smoothness.

 This Exerpeutic elliptical trainer features an eddy current magnetic resistance system.
-This means that it requires an external power source (a power adapter comes included with the machine).
-It also means that its console features multiple workout programs, and the machine can automatically adjust the resistance, depending on the application in use.
+Therefore, it requires an external power source.
+A power adapter comes with the machine.

 The trainer’s resistance system consists of an internal servo motor connected to the console and a magnetic brake.
-As you adjust the console controls’ resistance, or as the console automatically adjusts the resistance, the servo motor changes the magnets’ pull, which adds or reduces the workout load.
+As you adjust the fitness monitor controls’ resistance or automatically adjust the resistance, the servo motor changes the magnets’ pull, which adds to or reduces the workout load.

 The machine makes available 24 levels of resistance.
 The first few levels deliver light resistance, great for low-intensity cardio workouts or recovery training.
-The top 20-24 tension levels, on the other hand, offer considerably more resistance, giving you the possibility to perform a more intense workout and burn more calories.
+On the other hand, the top 20-24 tension levels offer considerably more resistance, allowing you to perform a more intense workout and burn more calories.

-The Exerpeutic 6000 QF Magnetic Elliptical trainer features an LCD with a backlight divided into multiple sub-sections to show as many workout metrics as possible at once.
+The Exerpeutic 6000 QF Magnetic Elliptical trainer features a fitness monitor LCD with a backlight that divides into multiple sub-sections to show as many workout metrics as possible.
 It tracks time, distance, total distance (odometer), speed, RPM, calories burned, watts, and pulse.
 The speed and distance can either be imperial units (MPH and miles) or metric units (km/h and kilometers).

-The pulse reading function is not wireless, though.
-The unit can only read your pulse if you hold on to the sensors integrated into the fixed handlebars.
+Unfortunately, the pulse reading function is not wireless.
+Instead, the monitor can only read your pulse if you hold on to the sensors integrated into the fixed handlebars.

-The console makes available 24 preset programs.
+The fitness monitor has 24 preset programs.
 These cover various types of workouts.
-Some are interval-based; others are to help you burn more calories, while others aim to help you improve your cardiovascular shape.
+For example, some are interval-based; others help you burn more calories, while others aim to help you improve your cardiovascular shape.

 Goal settings are also available.
-You can set up a goal (or a target) for time, distance, and calories for each workout.
-After setting a goal for any of these workout metrics, the console will countdown from the selected value until it reaches zero.
+For example, you can set a goal (or a target) for each workout’s time, distance, and calories.
+After setting a goal for any workout metrics, the monitor will countdown from the selected value until zero.

-The console has a Pulse Recovery function as well.
-This has its quick-access button.
-This requires you to hold on to the pulse sensors so that the console can monitor the time your heart rate takes to return to normal BPM after the workout.
-Based on the result, the console will provide a fitness rating between F1 (excellent) and F6 (poor).
+The monitor has a Pulse Recovery function with a quick-access button.
+It requires you to hold on to the pulse sensors to monitor the time your heart rate takes to return to normal BPM after the workout.
+Based on the result, the monitor will provide a fitness rating between F1 (excellent) and F6 (poor).

-The console is Bluetooth capable and compatible with the MyCloudFitness app.
-Therefore, you can download this app on your iOS or Android device, sync it with the console, record your workout data or view your workout history and progress.
+The fitness monitor is Bluetooth capable and compatible with the MyCloudFitness app.
+Therefore, you can download this app on your iOS or Android device, sync it with the monitor, record your workout data or view your workout history and progress.

-Last but not least, the console also integrates a device holder.
-This consists of a small, rubberized shelf at the base of the unit.
+Last but not least, the monitor also integrates a device holder, which consists of a minor, rubberized shelf at the unit’s base.
 This shelf is large enough to accommodate any tablet.

 6000 QF Assembly and Maintenance

 The machine’s base frame with the drive and resistance elements comes pre-assembled.
 However, the rest of the parts still require user assembly.
-Therefore, you will have to attach the unit’s base bars, the pedals, the front mast, the moving arms, the fixed handlebars, and the console.
+Therefore, you will have to attach the unit’s base bars, the pedals, the front mast, the moving arms, the fixed handlebars, and the fitness monitor.

-This may take up to two hours of your time, but the whole task isn’t too complicated.
-The manual provides step-by-step assembly instructions, and all the necessary tools come included.
+Consequently, it may take up to two hours of your time, but the whole task isn’t too complicated.
+The manual provides step-by-step assembly instructions, and all the necessary tools come with the machine.

 Once assembled, the cross trainer does not require too much maintenance.
-All you have to do is keep it clean, grease the joints if they begin to squeak, and periodically check for loose parts.
+However, you must clean it, grease the joints if they begin to squeak, and periodically check for loose parts.

 - Sturdy frame – can support users up to 270 lbs;